fwilleke80/com_audioarchive/README.md

 The dashboard provides archive statistics and verifies the database, configured directories, PHP capabilities, and optional FFmpeg or FFprobe executables.
 Where supported, missing managed-storage directories can be created from the system check.

-The dashboard also provides actions for resetting all recorded play counts or all recorded download counts.
+The dashboard also displays the installed Audio Archive version and provides actions for resetting all recorded play counts or all recorded download counts.

 ### Adding clips